 Some of these brands that became powerhouses in the food industry have now dabbled into TV ads!
-This is a huge achievement since TV spots are usually taken by big companies that can afford a few seconds of screen time.
+This is a huge achievement since big companies that can afford a few seconds of screen time take up TV spots.
 It goes to show how the plant-based sector is growing and that although online presence is crucial, offline advertising is still very relevant.

-Here are some examples of recent ads that stand out for their creativity and catchiness, stating the agency behind them.
+Here are some of the recent plant based tv commercial examples that stand out for their creativity and catchiness, stating the agency behind them.

 By Lightning Orchard